zappar-xr/zapbox-xr-sdk/README.md

 The Zapbox SDK now also supports capturing video with a third-person view so you can see both the person wearing Zapbox and the content they are interacting with.

-This mode requires another iPhone (that supports ARKit) for capturing the spectator video, and a dedicated app running on that device for video capture.
+This mode requires another iPhone (that supports ARKit) for capturing the spectator video, and the dedicated "Zapbox Recorder" app running on that device for video capture.
 We are preparing that app for the App Store / Test Flight now and will have more information on how to use it shortly.

 ## Current Status